Why You Should Look into Acupuncture for Neuropathy

 Some of the most common causes of neuropathy include:

-Chemotherapy: Some cancer treatments can damage nerves, leading to neuropathy.
+• Chemotherapy: Some cancer treatments can damage nerves, leading to chemotherapy induced neuropathy and chemotherapy induced peripheral neuropathy.

 While there are treatments available to handle neuropathy, many individuals find that traditional methods (such as medication) often only offer momentary relief.
 This is where acupuncture for neuropathy has emerged as a probable solution.